 Thanks to the efforts of conservationists, the once-threatened rhino population has soared—the park is now home to the largest concentration of white rhinos in the world.
 Be on the lookout for their signature horns, along with spottings of the “Big Five,” and the more obscure sightings of yellow-, pink- and orange-throated longclaws.

 Later, after lunch on your own, you can spend the rest of the day at leisure.
 Or, if you’re eager for another look at the exciting wildlife of the Hluhluwe-Umfolozi Game Reserve, you can opt to join a second tour in the afternoon.
-You’ll enjoy another opportunity to seek out the residents of the reserve, seeing the animals in a new light at a different time of day.
+You’ll enjoy another opportunity to climb aboard a 4x4 game-viewing vehicle to seek out the residents of the reserve, seeing the animals in a new light at a different time of day.

-Tonight you'll return to your hotel for some leisure time before dinner.
+Tonight you'll return to your hotel aboard a motorcoach for some leisure time before dinner.

 This morning, after an early wake-up, you'll drive to Durban.
 From here, you’ll fly to Port Elizabeth—a major seaport set along the beautiful shores of Algoa Bay.